salesforce-marketingcloud/LearningAppIos/README.md

 <a name="0023"></a>
 ## Implementing the SDK Push Notifications

+> The SDK supports iOS 8, 9, and 10 notifications.

 **AppDelegate+ETPushConstants.m**

 The SDK can now be configured with the App ID and Access Token, as explained in the *About* section.
 Update `kETAppID_Prod` and `kETAccessToken_Prod` with their respective values.